Chandrajit-khandare/hello-world/README.md

 # hello-world
-creating firt repository on git-hub
+creating first repository on git-hub

+Hey guys, this is very first experience with git-hub.
+I hope i like it.
+I have corrected my spelling mistake.